canmom/vector/VECTOR-ch3.md

 The trail of radiation is unmistakeable, almost a straight line.
 Perhaps she was laying WIREs as she ran.
 A cruel, stupid act---one that would surely risk harm to civilians for decades to come, once the ambitions of these foolish malcontents had been put to rest.

 She'd always thought CERULEAN was suspect.
-For a long time, she'd tried to dismiss it as unbecoming jealousy---NEMATODE was faster, more acrobatic, flirted so easily with the other trainees.
+For a long time, she'd tried to dismiss it as unbecoming jealousy---that CERULEAN was faster, more acrobatic, flirted so easily with the other trainees.
 But, oh, she was actually a traitor!

 How about that, eh?